-The Other Rock By Shimon Posner What is the danger of going?
+Is It Dangerous to Go to Israel?
+By Shimon Posner What is the danger of going?
 Something may happen.
 What is the danger of not going?
 Well, nothing.
 Nothing will happen.

 The Bigger Picture By Mordechai Wollenberg Without collective achievement, we cannot achieve individual fulfillment.

 Happiness as an Acquired State By Tali Loewenthal Joy is the key to inner mastery.
 It enables a person to win as a human being and as a Jew, despite the pain